-- Provide 'users' with access to the services of the kernel. - " A 'shell' of-course,- illusion of a thin layer of abstraction to the kernel and its services. - CLI command line interface to kernel services (project 1 focus) - GUI graphical user interface to the kernel - " → Project 1 [Check DONE
+- Provide 'users' with access to the services provided by the kernel. - A 'shell' of-course, illusion of a thin layer of abstraction to the kernel and its services. - CLI command line interface to kernel services (project 1 focus)

+DONE

+• GUI - graphical user interface to the kernel